 - Four finished, revised essays: revised essays are approximately 4-6 pages (minimum 850 words).
 Some essay assignments may include research with minimum source requirements. - Departmental diagnostic essay: a timed essay response completed at the beginning of the course. - Departmental final exam: a timed essay exam that will include an assigned reading related to the prompt.
-All English 101DE students will take the final exam on the same day at the same time.
-Students will be provided assigned readings related to the exam prompts before the exam. - Other assignments related to learning objectives, such as journal writing assignments, reading and discussion forum assignments, quizzes, timed writing assignments, or annotated bibliography assignments.
+All English 1010DE students will take the final exam on the same day at the same time.
+Students will be provided assigned readings related to the exam prompts before the exam. - Three professional experience writing assignments: students will attend three pre-approved events related to art, music, theater, or special presentation/lecture and produce a 300-500 word writing assignment related to the event. - Other assignments related to learning objectives, such as journal writing assignments, reading and discussion forum assignments, quizzes, timed writing assignments, or annotated bibliography assignments.
 Students may also be required to complete assignments in Connect to reinforce writing skills.

-Please note: Students must submit all major writing assignments, including four finished, polished, revised essays, the departmental diagnostic essay, and the departmental final exam in order to pass English 101.
+Please note: Students must submit all major writing assignments, including four finished, polished, revised essays, the departmental diagnostic essay, and the departmental final exam in order to pass English 1010.
 Failure to submit any essay assignment is automatic failure of the course.